“Do not confuse motion and progress. A rocking horse keeps

 ― Alfred A. Montapert

 Years ago, I came up with (I thought) the pithy and clever: “Never confuse activity with productivity.”
-I read a lot, so when I later came across the quote at the top, I felt properly chastised.
+I read a lot, so when I later came across the quote at the top of the page, I felt properly chastised.
 My ingenious observation was a bit too similar to Alfred Montapert’s to be called original.
-By the way, that was not the first time this has happened, so I’ve learned not to be too cocky when I spout wisdom at the top of my lungs.
+By the way, that was not the first time this has happened, so I’ve learned not to be too cocky when I spout what I believe to be wisdom–and original insight, at that–at the top of my lungs.

 I see examples of these two concepts getting confused all the time.
 I worked recently with a salesperson who measured his sales efforts by how many lunches he hosted–dinners and happy hours were simply a bonus.
 By that standard, he was pleased to inform anyone who would listen that he was an amazing talent.
 The company was very lucky to have him.
 Now for any of you in Sales, this next factoid will be quite amusing–he completed three full quarters with no, and by “no” I mean NOT A SINGLE, sale.
 Moreover, he only worked on three deals overall in that entire time.
 Two out of that three were, in theory, going to be quite large.
 Though even by very generous estimates, if everything worked out, and all three closed, he would still not have satisfied his quota.
 To all the rest of you who are NOT in Sales–he had zero plan to become anything but unsuccessful according to the standard of Sales–SALES NUMBERS.